cazamedia/cazamedia/README.md

     + *Write-Ahead-Logging* permits simultaneous readers and writers.
 This is permitted because changes do not overwrite the original database file but instead go into the separate write-ahead log file.
   + SQLite does not natively support incremental database backups.
 To achieve this functionality, you'll have to create it yourself.
   + Make sure that you properly enable *FOREIGN KEY* support in SQLite using ***PRAGMA foreign_keys=ON***; otherwise, you could inadvertently corrupt your data.
+  + **IMPORTANT**: SQLite Isolation levels do not to queries executed on the same connection!
+In other words, there's no isolation in that case.
 + SQLite supports in memory databases which, optionally, may be saved and loaded from persistent storage.
 (Don't forget the integrity check on load as per above!)
 + PostgreSQL, at this time, does not appear to support *memory*-only database tables.
 There are various approaches to tackle this limitation but an easy one appears to be to simply use a CTE (*Common Table Expression*) with data obtained from the desired source.
 For example: